 NOTE: The recommended arrangement of the micromanipulation dish is shown in Figure 4B.

-Set up the micromanipulator by installing a holding pipette and a microinjection pipette.
+Install a holding pipette onto the micromanipulator.
 Fill the microinjection pipette with the fluorocarbon oil by using a microloader tip, and mount it on the piezo actuator.

 Immerse the microinjection pipette in a drop with PVP solution and pipette up and down several times to coat the glass with PVP and make it less sticky.
 Load a small volume of PVP solution into the microinjection pipette, and move the pipette to a drop with M2 medium.